gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 As this documentation has explained, AvantHybrid only imports one source record at a time.
 It has no knowledge of the source database or what source records need to be added, updated, or deleted in the Digital Archive.
-Correct synchronization, via HTTP requests to AvantHybrid, between the source database and the Digital Archive is entirely the responsibility of the program making the HTTP requests.
+Correct synchronization between the source database and the Digital Archive is entirely the responsibility of the program making the HTTP requests.
 To learn more, read about the [PastPerfect Exporter](/technology/pastperfect-exporter/).